skovy/skovy.dev/content/blog/tree-shaking-font-awesome/index.md

 <FontAwesomeIcon icon="coffee" />
 ```

-As mentioned, tree shaking was actually enabled the entire time but it was "broke"
+As mentioned, tree shaking was actually enabled the entire time but it was "broken"
 by the way Font Awesome was setup.
 How is webpack supposed to determine that we're
 only using the `"coffee"` icon but none of the others when _all_ of the `fas` icons
 are being imported?
 It can't.